skrey/yellow-extensions/source/help/en/troubleshooting.md

 **Datenstrom Yellow requires write access**

 Run the command `chmod -R a+rw *` in the installation folder.
-You can use your FTP software to give write permissions to all files.
+You can also use your FTP software to give write permissions to all files.
 It's recommended to give write permissions to all files and folders in the installation folder.
 As soon as the web server has sufficient write access in the `system` folder, the problem should be resolved.

 **Datenstrom Yellow requires rewrite support**